-As a current particle physicist student I am allowed certain privileges in the physics world.
-Most of these are extremely dull and uninteresting, however in 2008 I was very excited to discover that I had been granted permission to visit CERN with my particle physics classmates for the day.
+As a particle physicist student, I’m allowed certain privileges in the physics world.
+Most of these are dull.
+But in 2008, I was granted permission to visit CERN with my class for the day.
 We were to have a private tour of the experimental particle accelerator spread out over Switzerland and France.

 The Large Hadron Collider by numbers.